mixalis-tara/ProductManagementSystem/README.md

 ## Features:

 - **View Products**: Browse through a list of products in the collection.
+- **View Product by name**: Browse a product by name in the collection.
 - **Add New Products**: Easily add new products to the collection with details such as name, description, price, and quantity.
 - **Update Product Details**: Update information about a specific product.
 - **Delete Products**: Remove products from the collection.